 - Data from the last six months of finance classes shows:

 - 77% of attendees felt “more confident” in making “decisions about family finances” after taking the class.

 - 63% of attendees said they became more aware that their “spending habits affect their children.”

 - “If something is an ingrained part of your personality, we want people to have a real understanding about it.
 You don’t just wake up and that’s the way you are; we’re looking at how people develop over time and how they form their beliefs and behaviors,” says Shade.

-- Shade added, “We could write you a prescription and we can tell you ‘do this, do this and do this’ but unless you understand why you need to do it, and why it’s valuable to you, and what the benefits are of doing it another way, we find that people will probably just go back to the easy, default pattern they’ve established.
-We want to help people expand their thinking so they’re not stuck in the same old mentality.”
+- Shade added, “We could write you a prescription and we can tell you ‘do this, do this, and do this,’ but unless you understand why you need to do it, why it’s valuable to you, and what the benefits are of doing it another way, we find that people will probably just go back to the easy, default pattern they’ve established.
+Our goal is to help people expand their thinking so that they’re not stuck in the same old mentality.